Flood Warning issued for Tolland, Windham by NWS - News Break

 Flood Warning issued for Tolland, Windham by NWS

 Effective: 2021-07-09 13:31:00 EDT Expires: 2021-07-11 02:27:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Stay away or be swept away.
-River banks and culverts can become unstable and unsafe.
-Target Area: Tolland; Windham The National Weather Service in Norton has issued a * Flood Warning for Hartford County in northern Connecticut Tolland County in northern Connecticut Windham County in northern Connecticut Southwestern Worcester County in central Massachusetts Southeastern Hampden County in western Massachusetts * Until 700 PM EDT. * At 224 PM EDT, Doppler radar showed rainfall had moved east of the warning area.
-Although the rainfall has ended, area streams and rivers are still rising.
-Streams and small rivers that are expected to crest in minor flood during this afternoon include but are not limited to the following: Hockanum River in East Hartford, the Willimantic River in Coventry, the Mount Hope River in Warrenville, and the Quinebaug River in Quinebaug.
-Area rivers should begin to fall below flood stage during this evening. * Some locations that will experience flooding include Springfield, Hartford, New Britain, West Hartford, Bristol, Manchester, East Hartford, Enfield, Southington, Glastonbury, Newington, Vernon, Windsor, Agawam, Wethersfield, Mansfield, South Windsor, Farmington, Windham and Plainfield.
-Additional rainfall amounts of 1 to 3 inches are possible in the warned area.alerts.weather.gov
+Target Area: Tolland; Windham The National Weather Service in Norton has issued a * Flood Warning for Tolland County in northern Connecticut Western Windham County in northern Connecticut * Until 330 PM EDT. * At 1228 PM EDT, Doppler radar indicated moderate to heavy rainfall passing through the Warning area.
+As of 1230 pm, rainfall totals ranged between 1.5 and 3 inches.
+The Willimantic River and Mount Hope River are experiencing significant rises.
+Minor flooding is expected during this afternoon along these 2 waterways.
+Other small streams may crest around bankfull levels during this afternoon as well. * Some locations that will experience flooding include Mansfield, Windham, Willimantic, Southbridge, Ellington, Tolland, Coventry, Stafford, Hebron, Woodstock, Willington, Columbia, Canterbury, Ashford, Andover, Chaplin, Hampton, Eastford, Scotland and Union.
+Additional rainfall amounts up to 1 inch are possible in the warned area.alerts.weather.gov

 Comments / 0